shawnfanAkz/cbaicoin/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the CI AI COIN network.
-This means one can have an always-on CI AI COINd instance running, and another local CI AI COINd/CI AI COIN-qt instance which connects to this node and receives blocks from it.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the CB AI COIN network.
+This means one can have an always-on CB AI COINd instance running, and another local CB AI COINd/CB AI COIN-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.